fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/index.md

 59- | F

+### Response times
+I try to respond to all emails ASAP, but it can take up to 2 days for longer inquires.
+Quick questions about assignments or deadlines or similar tend to be answered within a few hours.
+I try to grade assignments and provide feedback within 3 days of the assignment due date.
+It's not feasible to comment on everyone's work for each assignment (everyone gets comments on larger assignments), but I encourage you to ask for more feedback whether you get any or not.
+I'm always happy to have a conversation about your work and how I'm responding to it.

 ### Extra Credit (all due the last day of finals
 - [Diet/Health/Food Documentary Critique](film-analysis) (4 points)
 - Other ideas?
 If you are interested in a particular topic related to the class and want to do a little extra work for some extra points, ask me about it!
 I'm quite flexible about helping people to work they are excited about that contributed to the learning objectives of the course.
 Even extra credit gets graded, though, so just doing something for the sake of doing it (as opposed to doing it well) doesn't necessarily get you many points.
 - CAREFUL: Extra credit is only available if all other work is turned in on time, and should be emailed to me directly.
 You can't use extra credit to make up for other assignments you don't like (sorry if you don't like them, but they are still important).

+## Writing Help
+[CAPS Tutoring Services](http://caps.unm.edu/programs/online-tutoring/) is a free-of-charge educational assistance program available to UNM students enrolled in classes.
+Online services include the Online Writing Lab, Chatting with or asking a question of a Tutor.

+## Accessibility
+UNM is committed to providing courses that are inclusive and accessible for all participants.
+As your instructor, it is my objective to facilitate an accessible classroom setting, in which students have full access and opportunity.
+If you are experiencing physical or academic barriers, or concerns related to mental health, physical health and/or COVID-19, please consult with me after class, via email/phone or during office hours.
+You are also encouraged to contact Accessibility Resource Center at arcsrvs@unm.edu or by phone 277-3506..

+## Academic Misconduct
+You should be familiar with [UNM’s Policy on Academic Dishonesty and the Student Code of Conduct](http://pathfinder.unm.edu/policies.htm#studentcode) which outline academic misconduct defined as plagiarism, cheating, fabrication, or facilitating any such act.

+## Citizenship and/or Immigration Status
+All students are welcome in this class regardless of citizenship, residency, or immigration status.
+I will respect your privacy if you choose to disclose your status.
+UNM as an institution has made a core commitment to the success of all our students, including members of our undocumented community.
+The Administration’s welcome is found on our website: http://undocumented.unm.edu/.

 ## Course Readings and Schedule